RavenousLegs

 5. Follow your instincts

-This is the biggest gift solo traveling has given to me.
-My impulses were always strong.
-Its just that because of the naysayers, I never learnt to follow them or believe in them.
-People out there were always ready to discourage and make me doubt my instincts.
-On my solo travels, I got to experiment on following my senses completely, without anyone’s involvement or interference.
-Over a period of time, I learnt to believe in and follow my own instincts and started traveling fearlessly.
-I even trekked solo in Ladakh.
+This is the greatest gift solo traveling has bestowed upon me.
+My impulses were always strong, but due to the naysayers, I never learned to trust or believe in them.
+People around me were always ready to discourage and make me doubt my gut feelings.
+On my solo travels, I had the opportunity to experiment with completely following my senses, without any external involvement or interference.
+Over time, I developed the confidence to believe in and follow my own instincts, and I started traveling fearlessly.
+I even embarked on a solo trek in Ladakh.

 RavenousLegs - Insights into Solo Traveling